kinecosystem/kin-website-docs/docs/kin-architecture-overview.md

 - creating accounts and checking balances
 - sending Kin transactions (including batched earns) from app accounts, with optional [invoice support](/how-it-works#invoices)
 - checking transaction status

+**Note**: One of the primary purposes of this SDK is to securely transact and pay earns to your users using your developer wallet.
+This wallet needs to be safely stored on your server.
+Kin is money, and you need to make sure it’s protected.

 Additionally, having a backend server is required for making use of the offered [webhooks](/how-it-works#webhooks):